 How to save energy and water at home

 Every day, a home might waste many litres of fresh water – and let energy fly out of the window.
 But there’s no need to flush your money down the drain.
-You can look at your household habits in a different way to both cut your utility bills and to reduce the strain on precious resources.
-IKEA will be powered by 100% renewable energy, while increasing energy efficiency by 2030.
+You can look at your household habits in a different way to both cut your utility bills and reduce the strain on precious resources.

 Saving energy is saving money